 This article was updated January 3rd 2016

 Do you want to give multiple wireless gadgets on-the-go internet access?
-Are you sick of getting ripped off by wireless hotspot tethering?
+Are you sick of getting ripped off by wireless hotspot tethering and want Wi-Fi without an ISP?
 There’s a variety of technologies that can help you – the two most prominent being MVNO networks and portable hotspot Wi-Fi devices.
 By combining these two technologies, you can cheaply run around town with a bag full of Internet-ready devices, as well as share your portable Internet with friends.
 You can even operate a phone from a Wi-Fi (or Mi-Fi) network using software which functionally converts raw data into voice minutes and SMS.

 It’s not simply a new way of doing things – it’s a lifestyle change requiring a mixture of software and hardware.
 However, in the end, rolling a personal Wi-Fi network is an absolute steal.
 You can even make money.
 The trick is in finding the right software, MVNO plans, and gadgets.

 Smartphone Tethering: Create a Wi-Fi Hotspot